Wind power in the United Kingdom: Variability and related issues

 Wind-generated power is a variable resource, and the amount of electricity produced at any given point in time by a given plant will depend on wind speeds, air density and turbine characteristics (among other factors).
 If wind speed is too low (less than about 2.5 m/s) then the wind turbines will not be able to make electricity, and if it is too high (more than about 25 m/s) the turbines will have to be shut down to avoid damage.
 When this happens other power sources must have the capacity to meet demand, Three reports on the wind variability in the United Kingdom issued in 2009, generally agree that variability of the wind does not make the grid unmanageable; and the additional costs, which are modest, can be quantified.
 For wind power market penetration of up to 20% studies in the UK show a cost of £3-5/MWh.
 In the United Kingdom, demand for electricity is higher in winter than in summer and so are wind speeds.

 While the output from a single turbine can vary greatly and rapidly as local wind speeds vary, as more turbines are connected over larger and larger areas the average power output becomes less variable.
 Studies by Graham Sinden suggest that, in practice, the variations in thousands of wind turbines, spread out over several different sites and wind regimes, are smoothed, rather than intermittent.
 As the distance between sites increases, the correlation between wind speeds measured at those sites, decreases.

 The 2021 United Kingdom natural gas supplier crisis increased electricity prices, which were further worsened by rising demand amidst a lack of wind.
-During storms, power prices have occasionally become zero or even negative.
+Conversely, high production during storms have driven power prices to occasionally become zero or even negative.